Mapping dark matter on the celestial sphere with weak gravitational lensing: Mass-mapping on the celestial sphere

 \subsection{Implementation}

-We have written the python package {\tt massmappy} to implement the algorithms discussed.
-This package will be made publicly available in the near future and in the meantime is available on request.
+We have written the python package {\tt massmappy}\footnote{\url{http://www.massmappy.org}} to implement the algorithms presented.
 The package can perform standard mass-mapping on the plane, with the option to perform iterations to account for reduced shear.
 We also implement the spherical Kaiser-Squires estimator described above so that mass-mapping can be performed on the celestial sphere.
 We support the use of two spherical pixelisations schemes.
 Firstly, we support the use of \healpix\footnote{\url{http://healpix.jpl.nasa.gov}} \citep{gorski:2005}, an equal area pixelisation with an accompanying software package that can perform fast spherical harmonic transforms.
 We also support the use of the standard equiangular sampling scheme implemented in \sshtcode\footnote{\url{http://www.spinsht.org}} \citep{mcewen:fssht}.
 This sampling scheme supports fast spherical harmonic transforms that are theoretically exact and achieve close to floating point precision in practice.
 The most recent release of \sshtcode\ includes fast routines to compute the projections of the sphere onto the plane considered in this work.